Post-punk: United Kingdom

-Around this time, acts such as Public Image Ltd, The Pop Group and The Slits had begun experimenting with dance music, dub production techniques and the avant-garde, while punk-indebted Manchester acts such as Joy Division, The Fall, The Durutti Column and A Certain Ratio developed unique styles that drew on a similarly disparate range of influences across music and modernist art.
+Around this time, acts such as Public Image Ltd, the Pop Group and the Slits had begun experimenting with dance music, dub production techniques and the avant-garde, while punk-indebted Manchester acts such as Joy Division, the Fall, the Durutti Column and A Certain Ratio developed unique styles that drew on a similarly disparate range of influences across music and modernist art.
 Bands such as Scritti Politti, Gang of Four, Essential Logic and This Heat incorporated leftist political philosophy and their own art school studies in their work.
-The unorthodox studio production techniques devised by producers such as Steve Lillywhite, Martin Hannett, and Dennis Bovell became important element of the emerging music.
-Labels such as Rough Trade and Factory would become important hubs for these groups and help facilitate releases, artwork, performances, and promotion.
+Simon Reynolds noted that post-punk reintroduced many of the same qualities such as elitism and intellectualism, found in art rock and progressive rock, stating: "some accused these experimentalists of merely lapsing back into the art rock elitism that punk originally aimed to destroy [...]
+Of course, not everyone in postpunk attended art school, or even college.
+Self-educated [...] figures like John Lydon or Mark E. Smith [...] fit the syndrome of the anti-intellectual intellectual".